+Global travel volumes continued to rebound in 2024.
+According to IATA, 2024 total passenger demand, measured in revenue passenger kilometres (RPKs), was up 10.4% y-o-y.
+Additionally, airlines filled 83.5% of their seats, a record for the month.
+According to IATA, looking to 2025, there is indication that demand for travel will continue to grow, albeit at a moderated pace of 8.0% y-o-y which is more aligned with historical averages.

-Global travel volumes continued to rebound throughout 2023.
-According to IATA, industry-wide passenger traffic as measured by revenue passenger-kilometres (RPKs), industry-wide RPKs increased 25.3% y-o-y growth in December.
-In 2023, industry RPKs reached 94.1% of 2019 levels.
-The macroeconomic outlook does, however, remain challenging, with relatively high inflation and slowing growth continuing to be some of the biggest risk factors likely impacting European hotel demand in 2024.
-According to STR, European Revenue Per Available Room (RevPAR) was, as of December 2023, up 15.7% y-o-y, y-t-d.
-Occupancy stood at 69.1%, up 7.2% y-o-y, y-t-d.
-RevPAR and Average Daily Rate (ADR) were up 21.9% and 27.2% compared to their respective 2019 figures, while occupancy remained 4.2% below its peak.
-Italy, France and Spain saw increases in RevPAR amounting to 22.2%, 18.1% and 16.3% y-o-y, y-t-d respectively.
-German and UK end-ofyear RevPAR readings were up 18.5% and 14.5% y-o-y, y-t-d respectively.
-More generally, European hotel profitability has shown resilience and has nearly recovered to pre-pandemic levels.
-The normalisation of job vacancies has alleviated some of the pressures stemming from wage cost inflation.
-However, the lasting effects of energy price hikes remain visible, posing an ongoing hurdle.
-Consequently, the number of European hotel rooms under construction continues to fall, currently amounting to 3% of total room stock according to STR.
-According to PMA as of Q4 2023, European gateway room stock is expected to grow by less than 2% p.a. over the next five years, slower than pre-Covid.
-Gateway markets that are likely to see particularly dynamic room growth include Dublin, Frankfurt, Edinburgh and Manchester.
-More than half the hotels that are anticipated to complete over the next two to three years in Europe are expected to be upscale or better.
+According to STR, European Revenue Per Available Room (RevPAR) was, as of December 2024, up 6.0% y-o-y, year-to-date (y-t-d).
+Occupancy stood at 70.2%, up 1.6% y-o-y, y-t-d.
+Spain, France, and Italy saw increases in RevPAR amounting to 11.5%, 4.8% and 4.5% y-o-y, y-t-d respectively.
+German and UK RevPAR readings were up 6.8% and 2.6% y-o-y, y-t-d respectively.
+Stabilisation in international travel trends post-Covid and, to some degree, lacklustre consumer confidence appears set to curb hotel demand growth in the near term.
+Hotel profitability has, however, shown resilience, nearly recovering to prepandemic levels, with the normalisation of job vacancies taking away some of the profitability pressures stemming from wage cost inflation.
+Supply risks remain limited, and project deferrals are likely to continue as financing and construction costs remain elevated and land remains scarce.
+The number of European hotel rooms under construction continues to fall.
+According to PMA as of Q4 2024, European gateway room stock is expected to grow by less than 2% p.a. over the next five years, significantly slower than the rate seen in pre-Covid years.
+Measures limiting hotel supply in markets such as Paris, Amsterdam and Barcelona continue to support hotel pricing power and hence RevPAR growth.